This article has links to products and services we recommend, which we may make a commission from.

 Our recommendation is to enjoy pizza at the best Palermo restaurants below and sfincione from street food vendors.

-AUTHENTIC FOOD QUEST TIP: If you are thinking about taking a street food tour in Palermo, read our article Palermo Food Tours: Best Way to Eat Street Food Like a Local in Sicily
+AUTHENTIC FOOD QUEST TIP: To sample several local specialties, including the local Sicilian pizza, we took a Palermo food tour .
+Read our review: Palermo Food Tours: Best Way to Eat Street Food Like a Local in Sicily

 1. Procopio Pizzeria